tamberg/fablabzurich-laser-intro/README.md

 Configure laser speed and power.

-Set its focus and origin.
+Set laser focus and origin.

 ### Iterate...
 Adapt your design and your settings, try again.